frank-lab-ai/decomposition/wikids/README.md

   ]
   ```

   It stores the concept we would like to decompose and its parts.

-- [`item`](https://storage.googleapis.com/wikids/json/items) stores the items occurred with a property, in form of their QID.
-The corresponding label for QID is in [`item_label`](https://storage.googleapis.com/wikids/json/items_label).

 ## Methodology